 JD, 1987, University of Virginia

-Professor Stearnsís articles have appeared in several leading academic journals, including the Yale Law Journal, the University of Pennsylvania Law Review, the California Law Review, the Stanford Law Review, and the Vanderbilt Law Review.
-For access to several of Stearnsís leading works, please follow the Selected Works link to the right.
-Professor Stearns is author of Constitutional Process: A Social Choice Analysis of Supreme Court Decision Making (University of Michigan Press, paperback edition 2002), the first book-length analysis of how collective decision-making processes shape doctrines and case outcomes in the United States Supreme Court.
+Professor Stearns’s scholarly articles appear in leading academic journals: Yale Law Journal, University of Pennsylvania Law Review, California Law Review, Stanford Law Review, Georgetown Law Journal, Vanderbilt Law Review, and, most recently, The University of Pennsylvania Journal of Constitutional Law (forthcoming).
+For access to several of Stearns’s leading works, please follow the Selected Works link to the right.
+Professor Stearns is also author of Constitutional Process: A Social Choice Analysis of Supreme Court Decision Making (University of Michigan Press, paperback edition 2002), the first book-length analysis of how collective decision-making processes shape doctrines and case outcomes in the United States Supreme Court.

-Professor Stearns served as Distinguished Visiting Professor during the 2005-06 academic year, before joining the faculty as a permanent member in the Fall 2006.
-Since joining the faculty, Professor Stearns has twice been appointed as Marbury Research Professor, a rotating three-year research professorship.
+Professor Stearns joined the faculty as a permanent member in the Fall 2006 after having served as Distinguished Visiting Professor during the 2005-06 academic year.
+Since joining the faculty, Professor Stearns was twice been appointed as Marbury Research Professor, a rotating three-year research professorship.
 Before joining this faculty, Professor Stearns was a faculty member at the George Mason University School of Law since 1992.
-Before teaching, Professor Stearns practiced law as a litigation associate with Palmer & Dodge in Boston and with Pepper, Hamilton & Scheetz in Philadelphia.
+Professor Stearns practiced law as a litigation associate with Palmer & Dodge in Boston and with Pepper, Hamilton & Scheetz in Philadelphia.
 Professor Stearns earned his B.A., summa cum laude, from the University of Pennsylvania and his J.D. from the University of Virginia, where he was a member of the Virginia Law Review and the Order of the Coif.
-He then clerked for the Honorable Harrison L. Winter, Chief Judge of the U.S. Court of Appeals for the Fourth Circuit.
-Professor Stearns has taught condensed courses in public choice and constitutional law at the Buchmann Faculty of Law, Tel Aviv University, and at Griffith University, Brisbane, Australia.
-He also has been a visiting professor at the University of Florida, Fredric G. Levin College of Law, and the University of Michigan Law School.
+He clerked for the Honorable Harrison L. Winter, Chief Judge of the U.S. Court of Appeals for the Fourth Circuit.
+Professor Stearns has taught courses in public choice and constitutional law at the Buchmann Faculty of Law, Tel Aviv University; Griffith University, Brisbane, Australia; and Canterbury University Department of Economics and Finance, Christchurch, New Zealand (as Visiting Erskine Fellow).
+He was a visiting professor at the University of Florida, Fredric G. Levin College of Law and at the University of Michigan Law School.

 Public Choice and Public Law: Readings and Commentary (1997).